 Planting onion facts

 - Hardiness: Hardy (can withstand heavy spring frosts).
 Bulb and green onions are biennials (two years required to complete life cycle) treated as annuals.
-Egyptian, tree, and multiplier (walking) onions are hardy perennials (planting information below in next section).
+Egyptian onions, multiplier onions, and shallots are hardy perennials (planting information below in next section).

 - Planting: Plant onions in early spring as soon as you can cultivate your garden.
 Use sets, transplants, or seeds in spring for bulb onions and for green or bunching onions.
 Planting too early, with exposure to cold temperatures, can cause seed stalk development.

 - Sets: Plant onion sets in the spring for early onions, and in the fall for perennial or multiplier types of onions.
 Sets are planted with the pointed end up and covered with 1 inch of soil.

 - Transplants: Either buy bunches of onion transplants or start your own by sowing seeds indoors about 8 weeks prior to planting.
 Tops that become too long can be snipped.
 This method gives the best results for most Maryland gardeners.